casasin/htools3_extension/docs/_glyphs/layers/import.md

 : select UFO font from which to import glyphs

 source layer
-: layer of the source font from which the glyphs will be imported
+: layer from which to import the glyphs

 target layer
-: use the font name as the layer name, or define a custom name
+: use the font name, or define a custom one

 import
-: import glyphs from the external UFO into a new layer
+: import glyphs from UFO into new layer of selected glyphs
 </div>

 </div>